Andreixr/versioncheck/anonymouscomments-v1.0.md

+#
-# You are running the latest version.
+# You are 0 versions behind.
+(You are running the latest version)
 #
 # The website that redirected you to this page is running anonymouscomments-v1.0.
 ## Warning: THIS VERSION IS UNSAFE